visit-dav/visit/src/doc/using_visit/Quantitative/XRayImageQuery.rst

 .. figure:: images/xray04.png

-The tetrahedra at the center of the globe
+The tetrahedra at the center of the globe.

 Here is the Python code for generating an x ray image from the same orientation.
 Note that we have defined some expressions so that the